From Heartbreak to Hatmaker: How This Woman Found a New Love to Make Money

 The Birth of a Business

 When Foglia’s visas expired, she settled down in her home state of New York with a new purpose in life.
 However, she knew selling hats at a higher price point was going to be challenging.
 Plus, she needed a place to make them.
-So she crowdfunded money to open her first shop in Industry City, a business park for innovators in Brooklyn, and named it Teressa Foglia.
+Through self-funding, she opened her first shop in Industry City, a business park for innovators in Brooklyn, and named it Teressa Foglia.
 She’s been profitable ever since.

 Her ethically sourced, sustainably handmade custom hats range from $300 to $1,500.
 They’re named after the places she’s traveled, people she’s met and her favorite musical artist, John Mayer.
 No two hats are the same, and no day is alike in terms of sales.
 So she hasn’t quit freelancing as a digital marketing consultant — yet.